-Net population change in London (2008/09 - 2017/18)
+Net population change in London (2010/11 - 2019/20)

+Each year, the number of births in London significantly outweighs the number of deaths.
 This means that natural population change (births minus deaths) is consistently a much greater contributor to population growth in London than migration.

 In 2019/20, however, natural population growth was significantly lower than in previous years (with almost 57,000 more births than deaths), mostly as a result of the higher number of deaths (presumably as a result of the COVID-19 pandemic).
 The impact of the pandemic on migration appears to be less evident, with a similar negative contribution to the capital’s population of 17,000 people, and similar levels of both inflows and outflows of people.